 chilling, but eerily peaceful sight that caught my imagination.

-So I followed the trail of arrows and dots, and indeed, I haven't yet seen these new works.
-When I looked at the whole sequence, everything came together in an integral chain of images, creating a feeling of ghostliness.
+When I looked at the whole sequence of these new works, everything came together in an integral chain of images, creating a feeling of ghostliness.
 It's interesting how the figure resembles you, but is not quite yourself -- as in #17 (Desert Ghosts), which can be read in different ways: it could be a house where a guest has found herself, or it might not be a house at all, but a kind of reality shift, something happening to the guest, her own alternative reality...
 In short, the figure in the painting can be interpreted in various ways, and that's what draws the attention: perhaps it's one of the artist's avatars, or the artist herself.
 This creates a "reverse vision" effect: not only does the author observe the scene, but the scene also looks back at the author.

 That's why the figure cannot stay neutral with respect to the author, because it's on a collision course with the unseen side of reality, and a feeling of undefinable danger hangs in the air.
 Perhaps that's what gets to you, that it's ultimately left undefined.